majestic/Python3-API-Connector/README.md

 Python3-API-Connector (for Python 3.7.4)
 ====================

 Majestic® surveys and maps the Internet and has created the largest commercial Link Intelligence database in the world.
-The Majestic® search engine is mainly used to instantly provide Flow Metrics® which evaluate the quality of any page on the Internet on a scale from 0 to 100.
+The Majestic® search engine is mainly used to instantly provide Flow Metric® scores which evaluate the quality of any page on the Internet on a scale from 0 to 100.
 The connector libraries are supplied to assist in using the Majestic® API and are available in a number of programming languages.

 This is the Python 3 connector.
 For Python 2, go [here](https://github.com/majestic/Python-API-Connector).